completer/Pushbaby/README.markdown

 * Build output compession
 * Multiple parallel destination support
-* Circularly-buffered deployment directories for atomic web deployment
+* "Snaked" deployment directories for atomic activation

 Pushbaby **doesn't help** with specific deployment tasks like web server configuration.
 It just executes your bat file (or whatever) on the destination server.